 What is scaling and root planing?

 If you have developed symptoms of gum (periodontal) disease, a normal cleaning may not be adequate enough.
 The earliest stage of gum disease, gingivitis, is typically treated at Something To Smile About with scaling and root planing.
-This is a periodontal procedure performed by Dr. Kevin Boulard, our general and cosmetic dentist.
+This is a periodontal procedure performed by Dr. Kevin Boulard, our general dentist.
 As a treatment for periodontal disease, scaling and root planing will help eliminate gingivitis by removing plaque and tartar buildup from below the gumline.
 With specific instruments, a scaling and root planing treatment at Something To Smile About cleans under the gumline then smooths the teeth to prevent future buildup.
 If you are concerned about your gums, find out more about scaling and root planing at Something To Smile About in Merrimack, NH.